ThePhD/sol2/docs/source/api/stack.rst

 	namespace stack

-If you find that the higher level abstractions are not meeting your needs, you may want to delve into the ``stack`` namespace to try and get more out of Sol. ``stack.hpp`` and the ``stack`` namespace define several utilities to work with Lua, including pushing / popping utilities, getters, type checkers, Lua call helpers and more.
-This namespace is not thoroughly documented as the majority of its interface is mercurial and subject to change between releases to either heavily boost performance or improve the Sol :doc:`api<api-top>`.
+If you find that the higher level abstractions are not meeting your needs, you may want to delve into the ``stack`` namespace to try and get more out of sol. ``stack.hpp`` and the ``stack`` namespace define several utilities to work with Lua, including pushing / popping utilities, getters, type checkers, Lua call helpers and more.
+This namespace is not thoroughly documented as the majority of its interface is mercurial and subject to change between releases to either heavily boost performance or improve the sol :doc:`api<api-top>`.

 Working at this level of the stack can be enhanced by understanding how the `Lua stack works in general`_ and then supplementing it with the objects and items here.

-There are, however, a few :ref:`template customization points<extension_points>` that you may use for your purposes and a handful of potentially handy functions.
-These may help if you're trying to slim down the code you have to write, or if you want to make your types behave differently throughout the Sol stack.
-Note that overriding the defaults **can** throw out many of the safety guarantees Sol provides: therefore, modify the :ref:`extension points<extension_points>` at your own discretion.
+There are, however, a few :ref:`ADL customization points<extension_points>` that you may use for your purposes and a handful of potentially handy functions.
+These may help if you're trying to slim down the code you have to write, or if you want to make your types behave differently throughout the sol stack.
+Note that overriding the defaults **can** throw out many of the safety guarantees sol provides: therefore, modify the :ref:`extension points<extension_points>` at your own discretion.

 structures
 ----------